-330 2.3.
-Extensive support for in situ data analyses
+2.3 Extensive support for in situ data analyses

 Version 1 of FluxEngine required that all input data be supplied as monthly $1^{\circ} \times 1^{\circ}$ global grids.
-These constraints restricted its relevance to regional analyses and in situ analyses, where sub-daily or sub-km resolutions are often more appropriate.
-The spatial resolution and extent can now be fully specified by the user and regional masks can be used in conjunction with the ofluxghg_flux_budgets.py tool to calculate regional net integrated fluxes.
-In addition, flexible start and stop times and user-specified temporal resolution allows gas fluxes to be calculated for specific time intervals, e.g. the calculation can be configured to match the temporal resolution of the in situ data.
-Furthermore, a new configuration option allows output from multiple time points to be grouped into a single netCDF file (rather than multiple files, one for each time point).
-This enables the calculation of gas fluxes from fixed research stations and other scenarios in which it is more convenient to provide results as a time-series.
+These constraints restricted its relevance to regional analyses and in situ analyses, where sub-daily or sub-kilometre resolutions are often more appropriate.
+The spatial resolution and extent can now be fully specified by the user and regional masks can be used in conjunction with the ofluxghg flux budgets.py tool to calculate regional net integrated fluxes.
+In addition, flexible start and stop times and user-specified temporal resolutions allow gas fluxes to be calculated for specific time intervals, e.g. the calculation can be configured to match the temporal resolution of the in situ data.
+Furthermore, a new configuration option allows the output from multiple time points to be grouped into a single netCDF file (rather than multiple files, one for each time point).
+This enables the calculation of gas fluxes from fixed research stations and other scenarios in which it is more convenient to provide results as a time series.

-Improvements have been made to the bundled file conversion utilities, which convert between plain text data formats and the netCDF format used by FluxEngine.
-By default, these tools use the SOCAT format (Bakker et al., 2016) for convenience, but now offer a high degree of flexibility to reflect the variety of data formats and conventions used for storing in situ data.
-This means that the tools can be used with virtually any text formatted in situ data files, avoiding the need for the user to convert their data to a fixed format with predefined column names.
+Improvements have been made to the bundled file conversion utilities, which convert between plain-text data formats and the netCDF format used by FluxEngine.
+By default, these tools use the SOCAT format (Bakker et al., 2016) for convenience but now offer a high degree of flexibility to reflect the variety of data formats and conventions used for storing in situ data.
+This means that the tools can be used with virtually any text-formatted in situ data files, avoiding the need for the user to convert their data to a fixed format with predefined column names.

 The new utility, append2insitu.py, is designed specifically for use with in situ data and appends FluxEngine output as new columns within the original in situ data (achieved by matching spatial and temporal coordinates).
-For example, this means that users can use SOCAT (or custom) formatted in situ data as input to FluxEngine and then the results can be placed into a copy of the original input file, allowing the user to study the calculated fluxes, gas transfer rates, gas concentrations etc. alongside (and aligned with) their original in situ data.
-This functionality is demonstrated in case studies one and three within this paper.
+For example, this means that users can use SOCAT-formatted (or custom-formatted) in situ data as input to FluxEngine and then the results can be placed into a copy of the original input file, allowing the user to study the calculated fluxes, gas transfer rates, gas concentrations, etc. alongside (and aligned with) their original in situ data.
+This functionality is demonstrated in case study 1 and case study 3 within this paper.

-2.4.
-Reanalysis of in situ CO2 fugacity data to a consistent temperature and depth
+2.4 Reanalysis of in situ CO2 fugacity data to a consistent temperature and depth

-A new utility, reanalyse_socat_driver.py, is CO2 specific and exploits a reference SST dataset (e.g. climate quality Earth observation SST data) and the original paired in situ measurements of CO2 fugacity_e(fCO2) and temperature to re-calculate the fCO2 for the reference temperature dataset (and thus a consistent depth).
+A new utility, $reanalyse_socat_driver.py$, is CO2 specific and exploits a reference (sea surface temperature) SST dataset (e.g. climate quality Earth observation SST data) and the original paired in situ measurements of CO2 fugacity (fCO2) and temperature to recalculate the fCO2 for the reference temperature dataset (and thus a consistent depth).
 The reasoning for the reanalysis is to reduce uncertainty and unknown biases that arise due to the fCO2 measurements being collected using different instrumentation at some unknown and potentially variable depth below the surface.
 A detailed justification of the method and a full description of the approach are described in Goddijn-Murphy et al. (2015).